-We’ll wind or way through multiple picture-perfect settings all 15 – 20 minutes from our own farmhouse, grab olives and tomatoes and pasta and whip up fresh meals under the trees, and traipse along the Sorgue, a gorgeously-green river colored by thousands of waving aquatic plants.
-Back home, we’ll talk about art and color, and sketch a bit.
+We’ll wind our way through multiple picture-perfect settings all a short distance from our own farmhouse, grab olives and tomatoes and pasta and whip up fresh meals under the trees, and traipse along the Sorgue, a gorgeously-green river colored by thousands of waving aquatic plants.
+Back home, we’ll talk about art and color, discoveries and ideas, share a few passions.

 Our home base will be a FABULOUS mas (traditional farmhouse) just a ten minute walk from the famous perched village of Gordes, with its thriving Tuesday market, shops, cafes, cobbled lanes and gorgeous views over the city walls.
-Our house has ten double bedrooms, each with its own bathroom, multiple sitting rooms, a chef’s kitchen, terraces, large greenspace with rose and olive trees, heated pool, internet, and views, views, views.
+Our house has ten bedrooms, each with its own bathroom, multiple sitting rooms, a chef’s kitchen, terraces, large greenspace with rose and olive trees, heated pool, internet, and views, views, views.

-Our stay will follow a retreat format, with opportunities to explore Provence and plenty of time to paint on location, mosaic in the gardens, or write in cute cafes along the lane.
+Our stay will follow a retreat format, with opportunities to explore Provence and plenty of time to sketch, mosaic in the gardens, or write in cute cafes along the lane.
 Dinners and down time will be perfect for show and tell, sharing tips, and talking about materials.
 There will be no formal instruction, but critiques will be available if desired.

 PLANNED ACTIVITIES, ALL OPTIONAL